1LaoWangYinCang/Dynamic-Digital-News-House/README.md

-# TiYuTouTiaoZhuShou

-TiYuTouTiaoZhuShou allows you to enjoy the fun of fitness and experience the happiness brought by sports.
-At the same time can also record every day's fitness exercise, so that you have a planned fitness exercise, enjoy a healthy life.

-Our app is a professional sports and fitness place appointment app.
-We recommend a variety of popular professional sports and fitness places, so that you can efficiently and quickly book to the places you want to go in your daily life.
-Our sports and fitness place is professional and comfortable, very suitable for sports and fitness.

-Use our app to book the most professional sports and fitness venues, and record the daily fitness and sports life!
+# Dynamic Digital News House

+Dynamic Digital News House is committed to promoting the dynamic information of digital currency.
+It is an app that allows people to easily and conveniently access to real-time news information.
+You can comment, like, share and collect these hot news.

+You can view the market information of various digital currencies and understand the market changes.
+At the same time, you can also express your own opinions, discuss and exchange ideas with others.

+Our app also has the function of appointment for lectures.
+You can make an appointment for excellent offline lectures, learn relevant basic knowledge and consult relevant questions, so that you can have a better understanding of digital currency.

+Dynamic information of digital currency can be viewed at any time.

-If you have any questions, please contact us as follows :dx19950209@icloud.com
+If you have any questions, please contact us as follows :mckotoohh@hotmail.com